emqx/emqx-docs/en_US/deploy/cluster/intro.md

 ![image](../../assets/design_9.png)

-To achieve this, EMQX Broker maintains several data structures: subscription tables, routing tables, and topic trees.
+To achieve this, EMQX Broker maintains several data structures: subscription tables, routing tables, and topic tries.
 These tables are stored in the [embedded database](./db.md).

 ### Subscription Table: Topics-Subscribers